Toysoft/a2retronet-rp2040/README.md

 Version "n" has support for a MicroSD card and is without the ExtROM capability.

-The pinout of the "n" versions is as follows:
+The RPI usage of the "n" versions is as follows:

 | GPIO    | Usage     |
 |:--------|:----------|